microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-list.md

 #### Request

-Here is an example of the request to list all private channels.
+The following example shows a request to list all private channels.

 <!-- {
   "blockType": "request",